LHyunn/notion-client-py/README.md

-# Notion Database API Uploader
+# Python Client for Notion API (`notion-client-py`)

-This project automates the process of creating new pages in a Notion database, populating page properties, and uploading images as page content using a Python script.
+A simple and powerful Python client for the Notion API.
+This project automates creating new pages in a Notion database, populating page properties, and uploading images as page content.
 It's designed to easily record and manage structured data in Notion, such as machine learning experiment results or data analysis reports.

 ![Project Demo](https://user-images.githubusercontent.com/74236661/252056147-66d3fdc7-6bc5-4212-b312-30b0213dc471.png)